udayalwala/Terraform-Full-Course-Azure/notes/terraform-lifecycle.md

 location="eastus"
 ```

-If you change the name = "public-ip-example" to name = "public-ip-example1", it will create public-ip-example1 and delete public-ip-example this will minimize downtime/zero
+If you change the name = "uday" to name = "alwala", it will create alwala resource and it will delete uday resoucre this will minimize downtime/zero